-Cleaning our air, do your bit.
+As far as cleaning our air, do can your bit in small ways.
 Have house plants.
 Have patio or balcony plants.
 Have a garden in which you grow more than flowers.
 Plant a tree.
 Join a community garden.
+Monitor and stay on top of your car’s emissions or better still carpool or take public transit.
+Live scent-free.

 Cleaning our air all encompasses efforts on many levels.
-Starting at a grass-roots level and examine your life patterns, from the scent you wear, scented body washes, dishwashing liquids, clothing detergent, dryer sheets, deodourants, creams, cleaning supplies. scented candles, room sprays, hair sprays, and so much more, you make daily choices that affect the air quality for you and those around you.
+Starting at a grass-roots level and examine your life patterns, from the scent you wear, scented body washes, dishwashing liquids, clothing detergent, dryer sheets, deodourants, creams, cleaning supplies, scented candles, room sprays, hair sprays, and so much more, you make daily choices that affect the air quality for you and those around you.
 Poor air quality in your home and workspace can have an array of detrimental effects on you.
-See the article: collective-evolution.com/2020/01/28/fragrances and perfumes are being labeled as the-new-second-hand-smoke.
+So many people are chemical sensitive these days that air free of fragrance and toxic odours is most desirable.
+See the article by Collective-evolution.com describing how fragrances and perfumes are being labeled as the new secondhand smoke.

 When it comes to Cleaning our Air, there are so many aspects of Air Pollution to review.
 It is overwhelming when you look at Individual Pollution, emissions from homes, workplaces, and Transportation.

-Outlining a strategy to be more environmentally friendly is not only a big step towards going Green but pays off in other ways.
-It is very helpful to have a thorough Green Building Audit to examine Energy Costs, Air Quality, Ventilation and Filter Systems, the Storage of Chemicals, Water Management, etc. So many people are chemical sensitive these days that air free of fragrance and toxic odours is most desirable.
-Protect the health of those in your home or workplace from the ground up.
+Outlining a strategy to be more environmentally friendly is not only a big step toward going Green but pays off in other ways.
+It is very helpful to have a thorough Green Building Audit to examine Energy Costs, Air Quality, Ventilation, and Filter Systems, the Storage of Chemicals, Water Management, etc. Protect the health of those in your home or workplace from the ground up.

-Besides being eco-friendly, the great thing about revamping your energy source to Solar Panels is after the initial outlay is absorbed, you’re saving money for years, and you can store energy in case the grid goes down.
+Besides being eco-friendly, the great thing about revamping your energy source to Solar Panels or another renewal energy source is after the initial outlay is absorbed, you’re saving money for years, and you can store energy in case the grid goes down.

 New equipment and technologies are making it so much easier to reduce our carbon footprint in many different areas.
 We just have to keep a mindset that seeks to improve Indoor and Outdoor Air Quality.